-- derivative financial instruments are measured at fair value; - financial instruments classified as trading and at fair value through profit or loss (FVTPL) are measured at fair value: - financial assets at fair value through other comprehensive income; and - recognised assets and liabilities that are hedged are measured at fair value in respect of the risk that is hedged.
+- derivative financial instruments are measured at fair value; - financial instruments classified as trading and at fair value through profit or loss (FVTPL) are measured at fair value; - financial assets at fair value through other comprehensive income are measured at fair value; and - recognised assets and liabilities that are hedged are measured at fair value in respect of the risk that is hedged.

-The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
+The preparation of consolidated financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise judgment in the process of applying the Group's accounting policies.
-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the Group consolidated financial statements are disclosed in note 5.
+The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the Group consolidated financial statements are disclosed in Note 5.

-5 USE OF JUDGMENTS AND ESTIMATES
+5 USE OF JUDGEMENTS AND ESTIMATES